jthalpern/jthalpern.github.io/_pages/Resume.md

 ---
-permalink: /about/
+permalink: /Resume/
-title: "About Me"
+title: "Resume"
 ---
+Resume content to be added